Visyond/website-hugo/site/content/services/our-services.md

     img: /img/financial-statement@2x.png
     subTitle: >-
-      Using our in-house tech, we will build scalable and maintainable financial statements (e.g. Balance sheet, Income statement, Cash flow statement), and create interactive dashboards driven by your model to help you answer ‘what-if’ questions.
+      Using our in-house tech, we will build scalable and maintainable financial statements, and create interactive dashboards driven by your model to help you answer ‘what-if’ questions.
     title: Reports and Dahsboards
 servicesTitlePartners: Services Managed by Partners
 servicesItemsPartners: